-Specify the SIP authentication (HTTP digest) name.
+Specify the SIP authentication name.
 The Authentication name acts as access ID when registering with the SIP proxy/registrar server.
 It is usually identical to the phone number for the VoIP account.
 Value: max.
-74 characters.
+74 characters, no spaces allowed

 Authentication password